pen-lang/pen/doc/src/guides/concurrency-and-parallelism.md

 # Concurrency and parallelism

 Concurrent programming lets programs use CPU time efficiently without blocking on I/O or synchronization.
-And parallel programming lets you leverage multi-core CPUs.
+And parallel programming lets them leverage multi-core CPUs for speed.

 Pen provides simple syntax for concurrent/parallel programming.
 The `go` expression of the `go` keyword followed by a function with no argument runs the function in a separate execution context.